UMA Mission

 UMA has distinguished itself by offering top-quality, career-focused degree programs designed for today’s workplace.

-UMA offers 1 master’s degree, 2 graduate certificates, 8 post-baccalaureate programs and 22 different baccalaureate programs that include numerous opportunities for concentration within a major.
-We also offer select associate degrees in 11 different programs as well as 44 minors and 49 certificate programs.
+UMA offers 2 master’s degrees, 2 graduate certificates, 7 post-baccalaureate programs, and 22 different baccalaureate programs that include numerous opportunities for concentration within a major.
+We also offer select associate degrees in 12 different programs as well as 41 minors and 50 certificate programs.

 Student Consumer Information